czari1/GitHubAPIActivityChecker/README.md

 This project fetches and displays recent GitHub activity for a specified user.
 It uses the GitHub API to retrieve events and formats them for easy reading.

+## Features

+- Fetch recent GitHub activity for a user.
+- Filter activity by the number of days.
+- Limit the number of events displayed.
+- Monitor remaining API requests using the `X-RateLimit-Remaining` header.
+- Support for authenticated requests using a personal access token to increase the API rate limit.

 ## Files

-- `main.py`: The main script that handles command line arguments and calls the utility functions.
+- `main.py`: The main script that handles command-line arguments and calls the utility functions.
 - `utilities.py`: Contains utility functions for fetching and formatting GitHub activity.

 ## Requirements